iterative/dvc.org/public/static/docs/command-reference/import.md

 the target file or directory (`url`/`path`) in a way so that it's tracked with DVC, becoming a local <abbr>data artifact</abbr>.
 This also permits updating the import later, if it has changed in its data source.
 (See `dvc update`.)

+> Note that `dvc get` corresponds to the first step this command performs (just
+> download the data).

 The `url` argument specifies the address of the DVC or Git repository containing the data source.
 Both HTTP and SSH protocols are supported for online repos